sfan5/MultiCraft/games/default/files/signs/README.txt

-MultiCraft Game mod: Colored Blocks
+MultiCraft Game mod: signs

-Include Colored Glass, Hardened Clay

 License of source code:
 -----------------------
-Copyright (C) 2019 MultiCraft Development Team
+Copyright (C) 2018-2019 MultiCraft Development Team

 This program is free software; you can redistribute it and/or modify it under the terms of the GNU Lesser General Public License as published by